florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 ### **4.4.2 Background colour selection**
 After adding an image we have a couple more properties we can set the customize our e-mail header.
 Let's start with the background colour of the header, simply left click on the '*Background colour*' field.
 This should give us the following prompt:
 <img src=".Active Email Editior EN media/ColorSelection.png">
-Simply left click the coloured button highlighed in the image above.
+Simply left click the coloured button highlighted in the image above.
 This should prompt a new screen in which you can pick your desired colours.
-You can select the desired color using the color reel or by entering the color hex code in the highlighted part of the image.
-After having selected the right color press the '*Choose*' button to exit the color picker.
+You can select the desiredcolourusing the colour reel or by entering the colour hex code in the highlighted part of the image.
+After having selected the right colour press the '*Choose*' button to exit the colour picker.
 Then press save to lock in the colour as the background colour.

 <img src=".Active Email Editior EN media/ColorPicker.png">

 ### **4.4.3 Other header properties**
 The other properties are pretty straight forward; to change a property simple left click on a field fill in the prompt and press save.
 Let's take the *height* property as an example, left mouse click on the height field.
 We are now prompted with the screen shown below.
-The top textbox is the value of our property and the drop down below can be seen as the unit of meassurement the value is intepreted as.
+The top textbox is the value of our property and the drop down below can be seen as the unit of measurement the value is interpreted as.

 Changing other properties such as *Image padding* follows the exact same process.
 It is recommended to check the preview after every change to see if the change was a positive or not.